UNINETTSigma2/documentation/code_development/guides/converting_acc2omp/openacc2openmp.md

 ## Mapping OpenACC to OpenMP

 In this section, we present a direct comparison between the OpenACC and OpenMP offload features.
 This comparison is illustrated in the compute code below.
 A closer look at OpenACC and OpenMP codes reveals some similarities and differences in terms of constructs and clauses.
-The meaning of these directives are summerized in the [Table 1.](#Table1).
+The meaning of these directives are summarized in the [Table 1.](#Table1).
 Here, evaluating the behavior of OpenACC and OpenMP by one-to-one mapping is a key feature for an effort of porting OpenACC to OpenMP offloading.
 Based on this comparison, it is seen that the syntax of both programming models is so similar, thus making the implementation of the translation procedure at the syntactic level straightforward.
 Therefore, carying out such a comparison is critical for determining the correct mappings to OpenMP.

 ```bash
                     **OpenACC**                        |                    **OpenMP**